 Hey there, I'm Jill, the founder of GrownupDish.com and your go-to gal for everything midlife.
 As a recovering CEO, food lover, world traveler, and self-proclaimed pop culture aficionado, I've got a wealth of experience and wisdom to share with you.

 get exclusive access to delicious recipes, honest product reviews, wellness tips, and all the juicy grownup dish you won't find anywhere else.

 I’m a girl who loves her glasses.
 And after I posted my review of Pair eyewear last year, the post blew up.
 It’s the most viewed content on my blog month after month.
 So, when the folks at PAIR Eyewear contacted me to let me know they were getting ready to launch a line of new frames specifically for adults, I asked if I could try them and share my thoughts.
-I love to review products for grownups!
+This is my updated Pair eyewear review for grownups!

 The first eyeglass frames from PAIR that I tried were (technically) kid sized.
 PAIR previously offered two frame styles that were slightly larger and suitable for adults: The Twain and The Larkin.
 I have a pretty small face so The Twain worked perfectly for me.
 You can read my review of the Twain frame HERE and see a video of me trying on a bunch of toppers HERE and HERE.

 This time the frame style I ordered was The Reese.
 It’s made for smaller/narrower faces and it’s VERY close to the design of The Twain.
 In fact, some of my Twain toppers fit on the Reese, although I’m not sure if they are technically interchangeable.